Javamang21/please-read-me/README.md

 <a id="Demo"></a>
 ## Generated README Demo
-- Below is a link to google drive which demonstrates how to create the readme file.
+- Below is a link to the video which demonstrates how to create the readme file.
 - https://drive.google.com/file/d/1J4kPmlQW3-VBI9zqzfkzI8RaSwbZPayq/view